collective/collective.honeypot/README.rst

     critical.
 When an unknown level is used or the setting is empty, we fall back to the default: ``ERROR``.

+DISALLOW_ALL_POSTS
+    Set this to ``1``, ``on``, ``true``, or ``yes`` to disallow all posts.
+This may be handy if you want to effectively make a Plone Site read-only, for example in preparation of a security release or when you are doing a big migration in a new zope instance and want to keep the old instance alive for the time being.
+Note that, like the rest of the checks, this only has an effect in a Plone (or CMF) site, not in the Zope root.

 When are the checks *not* done?
 ===============================